Sexual Harassment of Men: Its Types and Consequences

 Many don’t hear about it because society hardly believes that men can be harassed due to power, stereotype, and masculinity.
 Therefore, many men don’t report sexual harassment when they experience it.

-Unfortunately, the effects of sexual assault on men can be devastating and cause some damage.
+Unfortunately, the effects of sexual harassment of men can be devastating and cause some damage.
 This article has explained sexual assault meaning the types and effects of sexual assaults.
-If you still experience the trauma of sexual assault as a married person, you should consider couples counseling.

 Share this article on